Visual Assembly is a democratic form of creative collaboration – used to re-imagine new ways to run and organize our

 We hope that the tools, developed by the people working with the Visual Assembly project will be used by activists, artists, work collectives and just people – all of us, to rethink how we relate to each other, how we live, study and work.

 Visual Assembly was born at the time of the Covid-19 in London as a result of a dialog between David Graeber and Nika Dubrovsky.
-David died in Venice in September 2020, but we plan to continue the project and make it the celebration of his life in October 2021.
+David died in Venice in September 2020, but I plan to continue this project and make it the celebration of his life on September 22 2021.

 Here are descriptions of Visual Assemblies.